-After four years of medical school and three years of training in either internal medicine or pediatrics, rheumatologists devote an additional two to three years in specialized rheumatology training.
+After four years of medical school and three years of training in either internal medicine or pediatrics, rheumatologists devote an additional two to three years in specialized training.
 Most rheumatologists who plan to treat patients choose to become board certified.
 Upon completion of their training, they must pass a rigorous exam conducted by the American Board of Internal Medicine or the American Board of Pediatrics to be certified.
-Rheumatologists who are certified by these boards after 1990 are required to complete an extensive recertification process every ten years.
+Rheumatologists who are certified by these boards are periodically required to complete an extensive recertification process.

-Rheumatologists treat arthritis, certain autoimmune diseases, musculoskeletal pain disorders and osteoporosis.
-There are more than 100 types of these diseases, including rheumatoid arthritis, osteoarthritis, gout, lupus, back pain, osteoporosis, fibromyalgia and tendonitis.
-Some of these are very serious diseases that can be difficult to diagnose and treat.
+Rheumatologists treat arthritis, certain autoimmune diseases, musculoskeletal pain disorder,s and osteoporosis.
+There are more than 100 types of these diseases, including rheumatoid arthritis, osteoarthritis, gout, lupus, back pain, osteoporosis, fibromyalgia, and tendonitis.

 Source: MedlinePlus and American College of Rheumatology